GDPR Compliant Cloud Storage - A Step-by-Step Guide for 2020

 Our architecture allows for the secure inspection of traffic by you to ensure there is no malicious content.
 Importantly, Nimbox can never see your data, unlike many other cloud storage services that may be able to access unencrypted customer data.

-Nimbox provide this level of security along with only hosting your data on UK servers.
+Nimbox provide this level of security along with only hosting your data on UK servers You can count on us to provide GDPR compliant Cloud Storage.

 If you do not comply with GDPR then your organisation can face serious consequences.
 Fines of €20m or 4% of annual turnover, whichever is greater.